Passato prossimo o imperfetto?

 The imperfetto is also used to simply describe something in the past: the weather or the time, how a person was feeling or thinking...

 Imagine the imperfetto as a line, indicating a duration.
-We are interested in the fact that the action or the state lasted for some tie; we do not describe the action as completed, but in its development.
+We are interested in the fact that the action or the state lasted for some time; we do not describe the action as completed, but in its development.

 TIP!
 When in doubt to use the imperfetto, ask yourself if "used to" would be a good translation.